davidRamalho/OPIsystemsTest/README.md

 # Running the Application

-Run "npm install" on the root directory, then follow the steps below for the backend and frontend servers.
+Run "npm install" on the both the backend and frontend directories, then follow the steps below for the backend and frontend servers.

 Backend Server:
 Run the backend server first by opening the directory OPIsystemsTest/backend/ on your terminal of choice and running: